 Outside of London, Bristol has one of the most flourishing coffee scenes in the UK, with a number of high-end coffee shops and roasteries.
 Central to the city’s scene is Mat North, who runs his own excellent coffee shop Full Court Press, where the choice of filter and espresso-based coffees changes every few days.
 One week it might be Ethiopian and Kenyan coffees, another week they may be from Yemen and Sumatra.

-In the heart of Bristol’s old banking district and law courts, Mat’s tiny two-floor coffee shop offers two espresso coffees and two filters by a team of highly skilled baristas. fcpcoffee.com
+Having started his coffee career as a barista at Caffè Nero, North has worked both ends of the coffee industry, an experience that has helped him run his own place.
+In the heart of Bristol’s old banking district and law courts, North's tiny two-floor coffee shop offers two espresso coffees and two filters by a team of highly skilled baristas. fcpcoffee.com

-Nick Mabey from Assembly Coffee, Brixton
+Assembly Coffee, Brixton

-Nick Law from Bean Shot Coffee, Somerset
+Bean Shot Coffee, Somerset

 London’s expanding coffee scene has been captured in a new book featuring the stories of the people and the places that created it.
 Written by Lani Kingston, author of the bestseller How to Make Coffee, and with stunning photography from Canadian lensman David Post, it takes the reader on a fascinating journey around the capital’s roasteries and coffee houses.